reinhardh/deep_inverse.github.io/index.md

 # Call for Papers and Submission Instructions

 We invite researchers to submit anonymous papers of up to 4 pages (excluding references and appendices) which will be considered for contributed workshop papers.
 No specific formatting is required.
-Authors are encouraged to use the [NeurIPS style file](https://nips.cc/Conferences/2020/PaperInformation/StyleFiles), but they may use any other style as long as it has standard font size (11pt) and margins (1in).
+Authors are encouraged to use the [workshop edition of the NeurIPS style file](https://deep-inverse.org/downloads/document.pdf), but they may use any other style as long as it has standard font size (11pt) and margins (1in).
 The paper can have an appendix of unlimited lenght.

 Submission at [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2020/Workshop/Deep_Inverse) will be open from Sep.
 1 until the submission deadline on October 9, 2020.